 Mary Ellen was a member of the 2016 American Press Institute, Accountability in Reporting Summit, a 2013 Fellow at Journalist Law School at Loyola Marymount University Law School in Los Angeles, and a 2009 Fellow at the Knight Center for Specialized Journalism.
 She is also a member of Leadership Florida, Class XXXIII.

 Mary Ellen graduated from the Columbia University Graduate School of Journalism in New York and St. Catherine University in St. Paul, Minn.
-She is married to fellow journalist John Kennedy and loves art, cooking, and biking.
+She is married to fellow journalist John Kennedy and loves art, cooking, and traveling.
 They have two daughters.